↑

 Ingredients

-• 2 pounds red potatoes, scrubbed and halved (quarter if large)
+• 2 pounds red potatoes scrubbed and halved (quarter if large)

 • 2 tbsp lemon juice (about one lemon's juice)

-• 1 cup vegetable broth, chicken broth works too
+• 1 cup vegetable broth chicken broth works too

 • 2 tbsp extra-virgin olive oil

-• 2 tbsp fresh parsley, finely chopped
+• 2 tbsp fresh parsley finely chopped

-• 1 ½ tsp lemon zest, grated
+• 1 ½ tsp lemon zest grated

 Instructions

-• Place 2 pounds potatoes in colander set over large bowl.
+• Place potatoes in colander set over large bowl.
 Rinse under running water, tossing with hands until water runs clean.
 Drain potatoes well.
 (This helps rinse off extra starch so the potatoes don't get sticky as they cook.)

 Notes